 As the birthplace of beloved writer Hans Christian Andersen, Odense offers fans of his fairy tales a peek into his life.
-The city is filled with attractions dedicated to the author—visit one of the many museums giving remembrance to his life, see various statues and sculptures depicting events from his most famous stories, and even take a seat on the oddly decorated public bench meant to resemble one of his fairy tale characters.
-Odense is the third largest city in Denmark and has been the capital of Funen for over 1,000 years.
+The city is filled with attractions dedicated to the author.
+Visit one of the many museums commemorating his life, see various statues and sculptures depicting events from his most famous stories, and even take a seat on the oddly decorated public bench meant to resemble one of his fairytale characters.
+Odense is the third-largest city in Denmark and has been the capital of Funen for over 1,000 years.
 As is true for most of the country, the picturesque city streets are designed for cyclists and pedestrians, making this city an ideal stop while cycling or walking the streets.

 Strikingly different from Krakow and Warsaw, Toruń is one of Poland’s best-kept secrets.
-As the birthplace of the famous astronomer Nicolaus Copernicus, the city is filled with landmarks including a statue built in his honor and his home, which was made into a museum.
+As the birthplace of the famous astronomer Nicolaus Copernicus, the city is filled with landmarks related to him, including a statue built in his honour and a museum that used to be his home.
 Toruń is especially known for its gingerbread, or pierniki in Polish, and can be found in almost every shop across the city.
 There’s even a museum dedicated to this local delicacy.

 Vézelay, located in Burgundy, France, is a stunning hilltop town and Unesco World Heritage site.
 It is most famous for the Basilica of Sainte-Marie-Madeleine, or Vézelay Abbey, a remarkable church dating back to the 11th century.
 In the summer, geraniums bring a burst of vibrant colour to the city, and the golden glow of the sunset makes for a romantic stroll along the streets, with views of beautiful architecture and the Cure Valley.